Colorado Geological Survey

 Through our ongoing STATEMAP geologic mapping program

-Our ongoing STATEMAP mapping program has produced 94 geologic quadrangles to date, with another 15 in progress.
+Our STATEMAP mapping program has produced 94 geologic quadrangles to date, with another 15 in progress.
 The maps are focused on high-growth areas throughout Colorado.
 STATEMAP is one of three components of the National Cooperative Geologic Mapping Program (NCGMP).